-We did massive amount of research and waited.
+We did a massive amount of research and waited.

 Jeng Jeng Jeng!
 At 3.30am, Pat woke me up, she can't sleep and felt uncomfortable.
 I notice that she is doing a Polar Bear Position to make herself comfortable.
-She asked me to send her to hospital for check up.
+She asked me to send her to the hospital for a check-up.
 Since she is still able to talk to me normally, I brushed away the idea that she is ready to be delivered.
-4.30 am, we've decided to go hospital.
-At 5am we have arrived at Pantai Cheras, her water broke in the car as we arrived Pantai Cheras.
+4.30 am, we've decided to go the hospital.
+At 5 am we have arrived at Pantai Cheras, her water broke in the car as we arrived Pantai Cheras.
 We rushed to the labour room, found out that cervix is fully dilated.
-Doctor arrived some 20 minutes later.
+The doctor arrived some 20 minutes later.
 We practice hypno birth, played music and breathe down.
-The nurses suggested for Pat to try Polar bear position, apparently they all know hypno birth, they are knowledgable and very supportive throughout.
+The nurses suggested for Pat to try Polar bear position, apparently, they all know hypno birth, they are knowledgeable and very supportive throughout.
 At 6.17am, baby delivered naturally.
 No epidural injection, no induced birth.
 Membrane (amniotic Sac) can be seen to be still covering only the baby's head.
 Healthy baby.
 The cord was indeed looped around the baby's neck.
 Dr Tan assisted Pat to breastfeed immediately.
 We've delayed cord clamping about 5 minutes later.
 The rest is history.

 We hope our story can contribute positively to other parents to be.